mohammadkhatri/mohammadkhatri.github.io/about.md

  > My Work

  * Currently , I work as a full time android developer and I love that.
  * I Started my career with creating web apps using Asp.net.
-After that I started developing android apps at <a href="https://www.google.co.in/search?q=Mumbai" target="_blank">Mumbai</a>.
+Soon I started developing android apps at <a href="https://www.google.co.in/search?q=Mumbai" target="_blank">Mumbai</a>.
- * Now I am developing android apps [native and using phonegap] and now trying hands on ionic framework at Vadodara.
+ * Now I am developing android apps mostly native and with phonegap with some extent at Vadodara.
  * Happy to completing 2 years in software industry.

  > Skills